I want to tell you about a pharmaceutical sales representative I observed last month.

 The Conductor rep thinks.
 The Conductor rep advises.
 The Conductor rep exercises judgment.

-Consider what happens when a rep arrives at a customer without adequate preparation.
+Consider what happens when a rep arrives without adequate preparation.
 She improvises.
 She relies on rapport.
-She talks about weather and sports and children.
+She talks about weather and sports.
 She mentions product features when the conversation allows.
 She hopes something sticks.

 When the same rep arrives with intelligence, something different becomes possible.
 She can ask informed questions.
 She can offer insights the customer lacks.
 She can position herself as a resource worth 47 minutes of undivided attention rather than a distraction to be politely tolerated.

-Kahneman and Tversky won a Nobel Prize for demonstrating that human beings are predictably irrational.
+Kahneman and Tversky demonstrated - and won a Nobel Prize for it - that human beings are predictably irrational.
 We overweight certain outcomes.
-We feel losses twice as intensely as equivalent gains.
+We feel losses roughly twice as intensely as equivalent gains.
 We anchor on irrelevant information.

 The psychology is built into the system.
-The rep doesn’t need to remember the research.
+The rep does not need to remember the research.
 The rep needs to follow the plan.

 What Changes by 2030

 Let me make some specific predictions for pharmaceutical commercial operations in 2030.
-Not speculation.
-Extrapolations from trends we’re already observing.
+Not speculation - extrapolations from trends we are already observing.

-Prediction One: Call quantity metrics will disappear.
-The organisations still measuring sales representatives by number of calls will be the organisations losing market share.
+Call quantity metrics will disappear.
+The organisations still measuring representatives by number of calls will be the organisations losing market share.
 Call quality, measured through outcome tracking, will replace call quantity entirely.

-Prediction Four: The 10x variance will become a 2x variance.
+The 10x variance will narrow to a 2x variance.
 Not because the bottom performers improve dramatically.
 Because the system stops handicapping them.
 When everyone plays from the same score, the differences become about execution, not access.

-Prediction Five: Pharmaceutical companies will compete for Conductors.
+Pharmaceutical companies will compete for Conductors.
 The representatives who can interpret intelligence, adapt approaches, and build trust will command premium compensation.
-The representatives who can only deliver messages will find their roles eliminated.
+Those who can only deliver messages will find their roles eliminated.

 The Invitation

-I’ve spent 3,800 words telling you what’s possible.
-Now let me tell you what I want.
+I have spent considerable words telling you what is possible.
+Here is what I want.

 I want pharmaceutical commercial directors to stop tolerating the 10x variance as inevitable.
-It isn’t.
-It’s a systems failure, and systems can be rebuilt.
+It is not.
+It is a systems failure, and systems can be rebuilt.

 I want field force leaders to measure what matters.
 Outcome per call, not calls per day.
 Revenue recovered, not samples distributed.
 Relationships deepened, not contacts logged.